Make perfectly cooked corned beef in your Instant Pot to make Reuben Sandwiches.

-I’ve been “Instant Pot-ing” it up lately.
-Ha!…it’s a thing!
+I’ve been loving my Instant Pot lately.
 A few of the first recipes I made in the instant pot were not very instant-y if you know what I mean.
 Both the Instant Pot cheesecake and the Instant Pot potato salad needed to be chilled in the fridge, so there’s still a bit of wait time involved after the cook time.

 I think the instant pot works it’s best magic at dinner time.
 Things that might take all day in the slow cooker can cook for a fraction of the time in the instant pot.
 Take corned beef for example…it needs many hours in the slow cooker, but only an hour and a half in the Instant Pot!
 We took the perfectly cooked corned beef and made Instant Pot Reuben Sandwiches, and they turned out awesome!
 You guys have to try them!

-Give the uncooked corned beef a quick rinse, and then place it in the instant pot with the 2 cups of water and the spices that it comes, put the lid on set the steam release valve to the sealing position and let the instant pot come to pressure.
+Give the uncooked corned beef a quick rinse, and then place it in the instant pot with the 2 cups of water and the spices that it comes with, put the lid on set the steam release valve to the sealing position and let the instant pot come to pressure.
 The longer you leave it in after the cook time is up, the more tender it is.

-- 2.5 - 3lb.
+- 2.5 - 3 lb.
 Corned Beef Brisket with the spice packet

 - 2 Cups Water